aldrickdev/Kai_Tornado_Tutorial/docs/markdown/complete_styling.md

   margin: auto;
 }

+/* Select element with the id of random1 */
 #random1 {
+  /* Set top and bottom padding of 0.5 character width and the left and right of 3.5 character width */
   padding: 0.5em 3.5em;

+  /* Set the bottom margin to 0.5 character width */
   margin-bottom: 0.5em;
 }

+/* Select element with the id of random10 */
 #random10 {
+  /* Set top and bottom padding of 0.5 character width and the left and right of 3 character width */
   padding: 0.5em 3em;

+  /* Set the top margin to 0.5 character width */
   margin-top: 0.5em;
 }

+/* Select element to id current-sensor-title */
 #current-sensor-title {
+  /* Sets the bottom margin to 1 character width */
   margin-bottom: 1em;
 }
 ```

 <hr>

 [Back to Beginning](/README.md) | [Prev: *Full HTML*](/docs/markdown/full_html.md) | [Prev: **]()